DucZuyVuTM/VuDucZuy_config-ctrl_I.24-25/README.md

 ## Where are the topics?

-Topics for the assignments are in [this link](https://github.com/true-grue/kisscm/tree/main/pract).
+Assignment topics are in [this link](https://github.com/true-grue/kisscm/tree/main/pract).

 ## Practical assignments